Dr Jonathan Moore

 Overview

-Jonathan is a Senior Lecturer in Sport and Exercise Science (Physiology) in the School of Psychology and Sport Science, and is co-Dean of Research for the College of Medicine and Health.
-He has a BSc (Hons) in Biological Sciences (Physiology), and a PhD in Cardiovascular Physiology.
-Jonathan teaches human, exercise and environmental physiology on sport and exercise science undergraduate and postgraduate degree programmes.
-His research focuses primarily on understanding how blood pressure is regulated, and the importance this has for human circulatory control during exercise and other physiological stressors, such as high-altitude hypoxia.
+Jonathan has a BSc (Hons) in Biological Sciences (Physiology), and a PhD in Cardiovascular Physiology.
+He teaches human, exercise and environmental physiology on sport and exercise science undergraduate and postgraduate degree programmes.
+Jonathan's research focuses primarily on understanding how blood pressure is regulated, and the importance this has for human circulatory control during exercise and other physiological stressors, such as high-altitude hypoxia.

 Research